ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.

-Preconnection -> Rendezvoused&lt;Connection>
+Preconnection -> RendezvousDone&lt;Connection>

-The Rendezvoused<> event occurs when a connection is established with the RemoteEndpoint.
+The RendezvousDone<> event occurs when a connection is established with the RemoteEndpoint.
 For connection-oriented transports, this occurs when the transport-layer connection is established; for connectionless transports, it occurs when the first Content is received from the RemoteEndpoint.
-The resulting Connection is contained within the Rendezvoused<> event, and is ready to use as soon as it is passed to the application via the event.
+The resulting Connection is contained within the RendezvousDone<> event, and is ready to use as soon as it is passed to the application via the event.

 Preconnection -> RendezvousError&lt;contentRef, error>